michaelagbiaowei/michaelagbiaowei/README.md

 - 💬 Ask me about Server Administration, Cloud Networking and Security, Web Servers, Infrastructure as Code, CI/CD Build tools, Version Control, Logging and Monitoring
 - 📫 How to reach me: michaelagbia1990@gmail.com
 - 😄 Pronouns: Him/he
-- ⚡ Fun fact: I was a Student of AltSchool Africa and ALT-Udacity
+- ⚡ Fun fact: I was a Student of AltSchool Africa and ALX | Udacity

 <hr>
 <br>